Asher-Smith claims second 60m indoor win in Germany - RFI

 Mihambo plans to jump at Friday's ISTAF indoor meet in Berlin and described competing Sunday as "a piece of normality in these pretty abnormal times".

-Swede Armand Duplantis opened his season with victory the men's pole vault with a world-leading 6.01m but failed in an attempt to break at his own world indoor record when he could not clear 6.19m.
+Swede Armand Duplantis opened his season with victory in the men's pole vault with 6.01m but the 21-year-old failed in an attempt to break his own world indoor record when he could not clear 6.19m.

 Germany's Torben Blech took second with a personal best of 5.86m to leave USA's two-time world champion Sam Kendricks third at 5.81m.